Authorizing Centerprise’s Server APIs¶

 Follow the steps below to learn how to authenticate Centerprise’s Server APIs.

 1. Right-click on the server name in Server Explorer > Server Connections > DEFAULT > HTTPS://(ServerName):9260.

 2. A wizard will appear with the Centerprise Server API Path.
-Click on the copy icon at the bottom-left of the wizard to copy it.
+Click on the copy icon located at the bottom-left of the wizard to copy it.

 A message will appear to confirm that the text has been copied successfully.
 Click OK.

 3. Click the Import API option in the REST API Browser and paste the Centerprise Server API path in the URL box.
 Then click OK.